arafatm/Notes/lifehack/blinkist_thinking_fast_and_slow_daniel_kahneman.md

 pictures and make more accurate forecasts.
 In the case of our weather example, this could mean bringing along a sweater just to be safe.

-## Actionable advice

-**Repeat the message**!

-Messages are more persuasive when we’re repeatedly exposed to them.
-This is probably because we evolved in a way that made repeated exposure to things that had no bad consequences are deemed inherently good.

-**Don’t be influenced by rare statistical events that are over-reported in newspapers**.

-Disasters and other events are an important part of our history, but we often overestimate their statistical probability because of the vivid images we associate with them from the media.

-**You’re more creative and intuitive when you’re in a better mood**.

-When you’re in a better mood, the part of the mind that is alert and analytical tends to relax.
-That cedes control of your mind to the more intuitive and quicker thinking system, which also makes you more creative.